ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 .. _module_dev_tutorial_sample:

 *******************************************
-Ansible Module Development: Getting Started
+Ansible module development: getting started
 *******************************************

 A module is a reusable, standalone script that Ansible runs on your behalf, either locally or remotely.
 Modules interact with your local machine, an API, or a remote system to perform specific tasks like changing a database password or spinning up a cloud instance.
 Each module can be used by the Ansible API, or by the :command:`ansible` or :command:`ansible-playbook` programs.
 A module provides a defined interface, accepting arguments and returning information to Ansible by printing a JSON string to stdout before exiting.
 Ansible ships with thousands of modules, and you can easily write your own.
 If you're writing a module for local use, you can choose any programming language and follow your own rules.
 This tutorial illustrates how to get started developing an Ansible module in Python.